paragraph-xyz/docs/src/pages/docs/nfts.md

 description: Discover how to integrate collectible content in your Paragraph newsletter for increased engagement & monetization.
 ---

-Use collectible content inside your Paragraph newsletter, offering new ways for creation, engagement and monetization.
+Use collectible content inside your Paragraph newsletter, unlocking new ways of creation, engagement and monetization.

 ---